 Experience, play and learn

-Clip: Visitor Center Wild Salmon Lærdal and Rick Rosenthal, Wild Logic
+Clip: The Lærdal Wild Salmon Visitor Centre and Rick Rosenthal, Wild Logic

-Experience, explore, play and learn more about wild salmon
+Experience, explore, play and learn more about wild Atlantic salmon

 Lærdal is home to one of four authorized wild salmon visitor centers in Norway.
-Here you can experience, explore, play and learn more about wild salmon.
+Here you can experience, explore, play and learn more about the wild Atlantic salmon.

 We are open every day from May 1st to September 30th.

-You can combine your visit with an art experience at Sogn Art Center and enjoy good local food at Laksen Bakery and Café.
+You can combine your visit with an art experience at Sogn Art Centre and enjoy good local food at Laksen Bakery and Café .
 Both are located in the same building as us.
-The center is also a good starting point for a walk along the river or the old protected wooden houses on Lærdalsøyri.
+The center is also a good starting point for a walk along the river or the old preserved wooden houses on Lærdalsøyri

 Follow the salmon through its life

-The exhibition is self-guided and without a physical guide.
-Here you walk on your own through the salmon's life cycle - from growing up in the river, via the migration to the open ocean, back through the fjord and up the feeder river until it stops at the waterfall.
-Along the way you can read, listen, print and test your knowledge with interactive elements and quizzes.
-The goal is to create reflection and show what wild salmon mean to us.
+The exhibition is self-guided, with no physical guide.
+You explore the salmon’s life cycle at your own pace — from its early years in the river, through its migration to the open ocean, and back through the fjord and up the spawning river to the waterfall, impossible for salmon to pass.
+Along the way, you can read, listen, and test your knowledge through interactive elements and quizzes.
+The aim is to encourage reflection and highlight what wild salmon mean to us.

 For school classes and kindergartens